-This section has shown some of the considerations that an implementer should give when developing MPTCP heuristics, but is not intended to be prescriptive.
+This section has shown some of the factors that an implementer should consider when developing MPTCP heuristics, but it is not intended to be prescriptive.

-3.8.3.
+3.9.3.
 Failure Handling

-Requirements for MPTCP's handling of unexpected signals have been given in Section 3.7.
-There are other failure cases, however, where a hosts can choose appropriate behavior.
+Requirements for MPTCP's handling of unexpected signals are given in Section 3.8.
+There are other failure cases, however, where hosts can choose appropriate behavior.

 For example, Section 3.1 suggests that a host SHOULD fall back to trying regular TCP SYNs after one or more failures of MPTCP SYNs for a connection.
-A host may keep a system-wide cache of such information, so that it can back off from using MPTCP, firstly for that particular destination host, and eventually on a whole interface, if MPTCP connections continue failing.
+A host may keep a system-wide cache of such information, so that it can back off from using MPTCP, firstly for that particular destination host and, eventually, on a whole interface, if MPTCP connections continue to fail.
+The duration of such a cache would be implementation specific.

 Another failure could occur when the MP_JOIN handshake fails.
-Section 3.7 specifies that an incorrect handshake MUST lead to the subflow being closed with a RST.
-A host operating an active intrusion detection system may choose to start blocking MP_JOIN packets from the source host if multiple failed MP_JOIN attempts are seen.
+Section 3.8 specifies that an incorrect handshake MUST lead to the subflow being closed with a RST.
+A host operating an active intrusion-detection system may choose to start blocking MP_JOIN packets from the source host if multiple failed MP_JOIN attempts are seen.
 From the connection initiator's point of view, if an MP_JOIN fails, it SHOULD NOT attempt to connect to the same IP address and port during the lifetime of the connection, unless the other host refreshes the information with another ADD_ADDR option.
-Note that the ADD_ADDR option is informational only, and does not guarantee the other host will attempt a connection.
+Note that the ADD_ADDR option is informational only and does not guarantee that the other host will attempt a connection.

-In addition, an implementation may learn, over a number of connections, that certain interfaces or destination addresses consistently fail and may default to not trying to use MPTCP for these.
-Behavior could also be learned for particularly badly performing subflows or subflows that regularly fail during use, in order to temporarily choose not to use these paths.
+In addition, an implementation may learn, over a number of connections, that certain interfaces or destination addresses consistently fail and may default to not trying to use MPTCP for such interfaces or addresses.
+The behavior of subflows that perform particularly badly or subflows that regularly fail during use could also be learned, so that an implementation can temporarily choose not to use these paths.